d-w-d/python-project-template/README.md

     -   Note: if you prefer not to have your code formatted on each save, then you can run formatting manually with `shift+option+f`
     -   Note: on some occasions you may want to save without formatting; this can be done by the key sequence `command+k;s` (`command+k` at the same time followed by pressing `s`)

+#### Auto-Formatting with Git Pre-Commit Hook

+To ensure that we have consistent code formatting across developers' contributions, this repo includes a script called `_precommit_hook.sh`.
+The initialization script will link this script to `.git/hooks/pre-commit`, which is what `git` looks to run just before running the commit.

 #### Linting in VSCode

 Auto-formatting normally solves formatting problems in our code.
 But we also want to see warnings of poor code features in the VSCode interface ahead of auto-formatting, and in cases where auto-formatting doesn't solve the problem (for example, by declaring unused variables).
 The process of analyzing functional code and automatically getting it into a state that follows best practices is known as 'linting'.
 The main linting tool in python is called `pylint`.
 To enable it in VSCode: